 How does a trademark help my business?

 It gives you a legal avenue to protect your business or brand from copycats replicating your identity.
-Trademarking your business name, product, or symbol can protect you and your customers from scammers looking to make a profit off of your name or products.
-A trademark establishes your exclusive business owner rights to use your brand’s name, symbol, or word(s) and helps you run a successful company.
+Trademarking your business name, product, or symbol can protect you from scammers looking to make a profit off of your name.
+In other words, a trademark establishes your exclusive business owner rights to use your name, symbol, or word(s).
+Trademarking also helps you run a successful company.
 You will also be able to use the ® symbol next to a successfully registered trademarked name.
 Completing your trademark registration will make it much easier to file for trademark registration in other countries.

-I have an LLC, sole proprietorship, DBA business.
+I have an LLC, sole proprietorship, and DBA business.
 My brand is already protected.